dmerejkowsky/blog/content/post/0095-my-blogging-flow-part-1-under-the-hood.md

 Some notes:

 * The comment form does not show if the visitor has disabled JavaScript.
 I find that a bit sad, but on the other hand it keeps robots from posting spam (at least so far).
-* All the comments are stored in a sqlite database.
+* All the comments are stored in a SQLite database.
 I have a systemd timer to back it up every day.
 * People can opt-in to leave their e-mail in the form.
 Isso does nothing with it but store them in its database.
 I sometimes use them to send them private messages.

 So that's how the blog works under the hood!
 Stay tuned for part 2, where I'll explain how new articles get written and published.

-[^2]: I'm using unicode character <small>RIGHT ANGLE BRACKET</small> to prevent Hugo from expanding the shortcode in *this* article ...
+[^1]: I'm using unicode character <small>RIGHT ANGLE BRACKET</small> to prevent Hugo from expanding the shortcode in *this* article ...